-Multiple Sclerosis (MS) is an autoimmune disease that effectively disrupts cell communication in the nervous system.
+Multiple Sclerosis (MS) is an auto-immune disease that effectively disrupts cell communication in the nervous system.
 Nerve cells communicate with each other via electrical signals that pass though the neuron and are protected and conducted by myelin, a fatty substance surrounding the axon.
 During MS attacks the body’s immune system attacks the myelin, slowing action potentials, causing pain, inflammation and motor difficulty.
-While these attacks do not last indefinitely, the remyelination process that occurs afterward does not fully heal the cells, leading to the lasting cell communication problems associated with MS. An estimated 23,000 Australians suffer from MS and currently there is no cure.
+While these attacks do not last indefinitely, the remyelination process that occurs afterward does not fully heal the cells, leading to the lasting cell communication problems associated with MS.

 The antioxidant and anti-inflammatory properties of cannabinoids are thought to improve remyelination by protecting repair cells and reducing the inflammatory response.
 Symptoms such as spasticity, pain and poor sleep have been reported to improve with cannabinoid therapy.